semgrep/ocaml-tree-sitter-core/README.md

 The ocaml-tree-sitter repositories are:
 * **ocaml-tree-sitter-core**: this repo; provides the code generator that takes a tree-sitter grammar and produces an OCaml library from it.
-* [ocaml-tree-sitter-languages]: community repository that has scripts for building and publishing OCaml libraries for parsing a variety of programming languages.
+* [ocaml-tree-sitter-languages](https://github.com/returntocorp/ocaml-tree-sitter-languages): community repository that has scripts for building and publishing OCaml libraries for parsing a variety of programming languages.
-* [ocaml-tree-sitter-semgrep]: same as ocaml-tree-sitter-languages but extends each language with constructs specific to [semgrep](https://github.com/returntocorp/semgrep) patterns.
+* [ocaml-tree-sitter-semgrep](https://github.com/returntocorp/ocaml-tree-sitter-semgrep): same as ocaml-tree-sitter-languages but
+  extends each language with constructs specific to [semgrep](https://github.com/returntocorp/semgrep) patterns.